 Are there any days that the park is closed?
-Cabrillo National Monument is closed on Christmas Day, December 25.
-We are open the other 364 days of the year, from 9:00 AM to 5:00 PM.
+No. We are open every day of the year, from 9:00 AM to 5:00 PM.

 Are pets allowed?
-Dogs are allowed at the tidepool area, as long as they remain on a leash.
+Dogs are allowed only on the Coastal Trail located near the tidepool area, as long as they remain on a leash.
+Dogs must stay only on the trail and cannot be in the tidepools.
 Only service animals are permitted in all other areas of the park.
 Click here for more information.

 When can we go into the tower of the lighthouse?
 To preserve the structural integrity of the lighthouse tower, it is normally closed to the public.
-However, it it open for visitors two days a year: August 25 (the National Park Service birthday), and November 15 (the lighthouse anniversary).
+However, it it is occasionally open for visitors.
+Information about the next Open Tower Day is listed below.

 Are there activities for kids?
 Yes!
 Be sure to stop first at the Visitor Center to pick up a Junior Ranger activity.
 Then, have your child take it with them on their visit around the park to find the answers to the questions.
 Once completed, bring it back to the Visitor Center, where a Park Ranger will check the answers and award a Junior Ranger badge!
 Click here to learn more.